 PROTECT YOUR POLES

-During setup, it’s an easy habit to shake your poles and allow the shock cord sections to whip into place.
-However, this puts unnecessary stress on your poles and cords.
-Your tent will last longer if you take your time and connect the segments one at a time by hand.
-This similarly ensures that each segment is fully inserted into the previous one, maximizing its strength under flexion.
-We’ve split a few pole segments at the tip because we were a little too hasty with our setup.
+During setup, it’s easy to shake your poles and let the shock cord sections whip into place.
+However, this puts stress on your poles and cords.
+Your tent will last longer if you take your time and connect the segments one at a time by hand, so there’s less torque and force on the fittings, which is where they tend to snap first.

 When taking your tent down, set your poles out of the way until you’re ready to break them down so you don’t accidentally step on them.
 And be careful not to overstretch the inner cords that hold them together when you fold them up.